hjjayakrishnan/Universal_Robot/README.md

 # Universal_Robot
-Independent study on designing a perception pipeline to compute grasp poses and mainpulate using move-it for the UR5 robot youtube demo:https://www.youtube.com/watch?v=CdeaKv9TQwI
+Independent study on designing a perception pipeline to compute grasp poses and mainpulate using move-it for the UR5 robot.
+youtube demo:https://www.youtube.com/watch?v=CdeaKv9TQwI

 ### Getting Started